d630/blscd/README.md

 git clone --recursive https://github.com/D630/blscd
 ```

-If you want to use the latest tagged version, do also something like this:
+In order to use the latest tagged version, do also something like this:

 ```
 cd ./blscd